Zahid-BM/alem-life-coach-react/README.md

 # ALEM Life Coach Website

-This website for Assignment-10 [Live Site Link is here](https://alem-life-coach.web.app/).
+This website is for Assignment-10 [Live Site Link is here](https://alem-life-coach.web.app/).

 ## Below are the key notes of the website